-Sales Training: How to Know When to Close
+Sales Training: How to Know When to Close in Washington DC

 Knowing when to close is critical to being able to close.
 If you do not learn to test if your prospect is ready to buy, then your closing percentages will suffer.
 Close too soon and your prospect will start resisting and possibly start saying no, and negative momentum can be difficult to reverse.
 Start closing the sale too late and the prospect may start to develop an “I’ll think about it” mentality and positive momentum may have been lost.

 The simplest way to test if they are ready to buy is to ask the prospect their opinion.
 In each sales training, we continually emphasize how important it is to master a variety of questions.

 Sales Training Three Questions to Control the Sales Process in Washington DC